Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Simulations

-In Fig.~\ref{fig:similar_obsv} we display the observed trajectories, $y(t)$, for the original system, and the most dissimilar system (i.e., solution to \eqref{eq:min_similar}), $\tilde{y}(t)$.
+In Fig.~\ref{fig:similar_obsv}, we show the observed trajectories $y(t)$ and $\tilde{y}(t)$ for the original system and most dissimilar system, respectively.
 We selected the initial condition so that $\| x_0\|_2 = 1$.
-As displayed the trajectories remain close over the entire simulation and the error norm was $\| e(t)\|_2 = 0.0357 < 0.6487\sqrt{2}$.
-In Fig.~\ref{fig:similar_nets} we display the corresponding network topologies.
-We see that the general intuition developed in Section \ref{sec:identical} is violated as node 2, despite influencing the measured node 1, has all connections removed, and node 3 is now compensating by influencing node 1.
-In Fig.~\ref{fig:similar_nets} a direct comparison of the most dissimilar networks that produce identical (Right) and close (Middle) is displayed.
-Allowing the measurements to be ``close" yields significant topological variations.
+We see that the trajectories remain close over the entire simulation; the error norm is $\| e(t)\|_2 = 0.036$.
+This is less than $0.65\sqrt{2}$, which is the upper bound provided by Theorem 3.
+In Fig.~\ref{fig:similar_nets}, we display the corresponding network structures.
+We see that the general intuition developed in Section \ref{sec:identical} is violated as node 2, despite influencing measured node 1, has all connections removed; this is compensated by node 3's influence on node 1.
+For comparison, we also include the most dissimilar network that produces identical measurements; we see that allowing the measurements to be close instead of identical yields significant structural variations.